How An Applicant Tracking System Works?

 Reversible: Yes, scores and decisions can be adjusted manually.

-Job Requisition and Job Board Distribution
+What are the parts of Job Requisition and Job Board Distribution?

 Once approved through the configured workflow (which may require sign-off from HR, Finance, or an executive), the ATS distributes the posting in a single action to all connected job boards: Indeed, LinkedIn, Glassdoor, ZipRecruiter, Handshake for campus roles, and any internal career page.
 Each source is tagged with a tracking parameter, giving the ATS attribution data for later analytics reporting.